strontic/strontic.github.io/xcyclopedia/library/cmstp.exe-38F56B0A8593115BFC33185409E734E5.md

 ## Possible Misuse

 *The following table contains possible examples of `cmstp.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cmstp.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --